Kynuska/FS25_SeasonalCropStress/README.md

 FS25 farms look lush even when your crops are quietly dying of thirst.
 This mod changes that.

 **Seasonal Crop Stress & Irrigation Manager** adds real soil moisture physics to every field on your farm.
 Rain replenishes.
 Heat evaporates.
 Sandy soil drains fast; clay holds longer.
 When moisture drops below critical thresholds during the growth windows that matter most — wheat during heading, corn during pollination — stress accumulates and your yield shrinks.
-Play it right and your harvest is better than vanilla.
+Place a center-pivot irrigator, schedule it, and protect what you've grown.
+Play it right and your harvest beats vanilla.
 Ignore it and you'll wonder why your combines are running light.

-Phase 1 is live.
-Irrigation hardware, a Crop Consultant NPC, and optional integration with FS25_NPCFavor and FS25_UsedPlus are coming in Phases 2–4.
+Phases 1 and 2 are live.
+Phase 3 (Crop Consultant NPC, NPCFavor integration) is in active development.
+Phase 4 (FS25_UsedPlus integration, drip irrigation, Precision Farming overlay) is planned.

 ---

 ## ✨ Features

-**Phase 1 — Soil Moisture & Crop Stress (current)**
+### Phase 1 — Soil Moisture & Crop Stress ✅ Live

 - Per-field soil moisture simulation (0–100%) driven by real in-game weather
 - Seasonal evapotranspiration: heat accelerates moisture loss, cold slows it
 - Soil type modifiers: sandy drains 40% faster, clay retains 30% longer, loam is baseline